Mark Hamburger: Texas Rangers

 After two years in the Twins' minor league system, Hamburger was traded to the Texas Rangers in exchange for Eddie Guardado on August 25, 2008.

 Hamburger was called up to the majors for the first time on August 30, 2011.
+He made five appearances for Texas during his rookie campaign, posting a 1–0 record and 4.50 ERA with six strikeouts over eight innings of work.